Toasterbirb/rofi-tube/README.md

 # rofi-tube
-Search for YouTube videos from Invidious and open them with MPV
+Simple bash script for searching YouTube videos from Invidious and open them with MPV.
+Menus are handled with rofi.
+![preview.gif]